Incorporating Procedural Fairness in Flag Submissions on Social Media Platforms: Discussion

 During data collection, we did not ground our questions in a specific social media site to increase the generalizability of our findings.
 Each platform implements its flagging design differently and has established different levels of trust with its end-users.
 Therefore, future work could adopt our methods to study flagging interactions in specific platforms and surface additional nuances.

+We captured our participants' demographic details directly from Lucid's pre-collected data, which does not allow reporting of non-binary gender identities.
+Future studies using Lucid Theorem can capture this information using a separate question in the survey.
+While we undertook pre-processing steps to discard inappropriate participant responses, implementing attention checks in our survey questionnaire would have further improved the validity of this study.

 Our experiments evaluated participants' flagging of a single inappropriate post.
 However, users' behaviors may vary in their daily social media use as they encounter multiple instances of norm violations.
-Therefore, longitudinal analyses that examine how users interact with flagging tools in their day-to-day settings would be valuable to further inform the tradeoffs between incorporating fairness and reducing cognitive burden.
+Additionally, while the use of highly offensive stimuli in our survey creates a strong setting for evaluating flag mechanisms, less extreme content might shape flagging needs and actions differently.
+Therefore, longitudinal or in situ analyses that examine how users interact with flagging tools in their day-to-day settings would be valuable to further inform the tradeoffs between incorporating fairness and reducing cognitive burden.

-Flagging is one of a suite of moderation mechanisms available to end-users, e.g., instead of flagging, users could choose to downvote posts~\cite{seredko2024does}, mute or block norm-violating accounts~\cite{geiger2016bot,jhaver2018blocklists}, engage in counter speech~\cite{garland2020countering}, or configure sensitivity controls for their newsfeeds~\cite{jhaver2022filterbuddy,jhaver2023personalizing}.
-Each such mechanism offers a different set of affordances and limitations, e.g., blocking tools guarantee an instant obscuring of inappropriate content and are more free speech preserving~\cite{jhaver2023users}, but they have little effect on posters of that content.
-It would be valuable to identify the various psychological factors and social influences shaping users' selections of moderation mechanisms to address different kinds of online harm.